bisdn/bisdn.github.io/network_configuration/link_aggregation.md

 ## Introduction

 Link Aggregation is used to combine multiple physical network links into one logical bond to aggregate bandwidth and/or provide redundancy.
 There are numerous names for link aggregation including teaming, bundling and trunking, but to align with the default term used in the systemd-networkd context, we will use bonding to refer to it in this documentation.

+## Suported bonding modes
-BISDN Linux currently support bonding interfaces (excluding the management interface) in the bond modes `balanced-rr`, `active-backup` and `802.3.ad`.
-The mode `balanced-rr` is one of the simplest bonding configurations and provides aggregated bandwidth, but no redundancy.
-In contrast to that, `active-backup` provides only redundancy, but does not aggregate the bandwidth of the links used.
-In most data center bonding use cases, the mode `802.3ad` (which is also often refer to as `LACP` bonding) is used to achieve bandwidth aggregation as well as failover redundancy at the same time.
-In this bond mode the `Link Aggregation Control Protocol` (LACP) is used to monitor the link state out-of-band while distributing all outgoing packets over all active links.
+BISDN Linux currently supports bonding interfaces (excluding the management interface) in the bond modes `balanced-rr`, `active-backup` and `802.3.ad`:

+- `balanced-rr`: is one of the simplest bonding configurations and provides aggregated bandwidth, but no redundancy;
+- `active-backup`: provides only redundancy, but does not aggregate the bandwidth of the links used;
+-  `802.3ad`: Used in most data center bonding use cases (which is also often referred to as `LACP` bonding). `802.3ad` is used to achieve bandwidth aggregation as well as failover redundancy at the same time.
+In this bond mode, the `Link Aggregation Control Protocol` (LACP) is used to monitor the link state out-of-band while distributing all outgoing packets over all active links.

 In this section, we provide examples on how to configure bonding using [iproute2](#bonding-configuration-with-iproute2) and [systemd-networkd](#bonding-configuration-with-systemd-networkd) networks in BISDN Linux.